“Blanche, you aren’t ever going to sell this house — and you aren’t ever going to leave it, either!”

 As Peary notes, this “scary, perverse character study” — a “Grand Guignol… of personality-disorder horror films” — is too well made on too many counts to be considered a true camp classic (though it’s certainly enjoyed by many on that level as well).
 It features stellar performances by all those involved (especially Davis and her “business partner”, the inimitable Victor Buono); beautiful black-and-white cinematography; appropriately creepy sets; and a storyline which manages to elicit both genuine fright and concern for its protagonists.

-P.S.
-In his review, Peary points out the many similarities between Baby Jane and Billy Wilder’s Sunset Boulevard; take note especially of the final scene on the beach.
+Note: In his review, Peary points out the many similarities between What Ever Happened to Baby Jane? and Billy Wilder’s Sunset Boulevard; take note especially of the final scene on the beach.

 Redeeming Qualities and Moments: